At Nitrogen, we believe in promoting clear and objective communication between you and your clients.

 Don't see the Advisory Fees menu on a shared client account?
 Advisors can only set fees for clients they own.
 The Advisory Fees menu on investment accounts will be hidden when viewing a client shared to you by another advisor in your firm.

 Selecting Custom Fee Schedule will allow you to build a fee schedule specific to a single account.
 Clicking this option will move you into a fee builder just like the one in Settings, where you can create a flat or tiered fee, and set an annual maximum.

 Effective Advisory Fee

-The Effective Advisory Fee rate can be seen for any client portfolio in the right margin of the screen, under its PAR, Annual Dividend, and Expense Ratio.
+The Effective Advisory Fee rate can be seen for any client portfolio in the right margin of the screen, under its Annual Range Midpoint, Annual Dividend, and Expense Ratio.
 The Effective Advisory Fee presents an annualized advisory fee as a percentage of the portfolio's total assets at a given time, considering the unique fee schedules applied to each account in the portfolio, as well as any accounts waived from fees.